 Studies have shown that communication and interest in each others' lives reduces the harmful effects of incarceration and the child's chances of following his parent into prison.
 Staying connected helps both the child and the offender to grow, learn and change.
-After the offender's prison time is served, the move back to the home is easier for both the parent and the children when communication remains constant.
-There is less fear, less "catching up" to do, less bad feelings, more communication, more helping the child to heal, and less chance of continuing the cycle of incarceration.
+After the offender's prison time is served, the move back to the home is easier for everyone when communication remains constant.
+There is less fear, less "catching up" to do, less bad feelings, more helping the child to heal, and less chance of continuing the cycle of incarceration.